straut12/sj4u-gh/_pages/ref/coding/data.md

 * Grafana has more advanced charting features.
     * Data from the influxdb can be accessed thru grafana (geared for time series data)

-**Advanced tools**
+**Advanced-dash/JupyterNotebook**
-* Jupyter notebook with pandas, numpy, matplotlib, seaborn.
+* Jupyter notebook with pandas, numpy, matplotlib, seaborn and dash as the interactive portion..
 * Power BI (microsoft windows based).
 Can import data from databases, csv, JSON, etc and do basic plotting with microsoft tools.
 Can add R/Python scripts to do more advanced box plots, histograms, heat maps, etc with plotly.
 Only supports importing from pandas (df).
 Plotly is currently not supported in Power BI Python but may be useable in the R script.
 * dash.
 Python based dashboard using plotly to do advanced box plots, histograms, heat maps.
 * streamlit.
-Quick and clean data visualizations.
+Quick and easy data visualizations.

-For time series data I usually use node-red (with its charting options) connected to influxdb For experimental data I read a csv using Jupyter Notebook or dash plotted by plotly
+For time series data I usually use node-red (with its charting options) connected to influxdb For experimental data I read a csv using Jupyter Notebook or dash plotted by plotly.
+For more permanent solution dash is useful.

+**Pandas**
+It is easiest to import your data from your db into a Pandas dataframe.
+From here you can modify, create pivots, format, add data, etc.
 ## Jupyter Notebook
 A Jupyter Notebook flow
 ```python